8 effective tips for narrow town garden success

 6) You can have privacy even if you are overlooked

 The tension between shade and privacy in long thin town gardens is a source of great friction between neighbours.
 Because one side often wants its privacy and the other feels their garden is compromised by trees or vigorous climbers.

 The key is not to expect privacy in the whole garden – you do live in a town after all, but to establish where you would like to sit and to make a small area private, using trellis, a pergola or a single tree.

-7) Blur the edges (or the end of the garden) with planting
+7) Blur the edges of a narrow town garden with planting